 Housing Programs

-As lead agency for the Northwest Continuum of Care, Hospitality House is the point of entry for homeless services for seven rural North Carolina mountain counties (Watauga, Ashe, Wilkes, Alleghany, Avery, Mitchell, and Yancey).
-Hospitality House provides Emergency Shelter Services, Night by Night Shelter, Family Housing, Domestic Violence & Human Trafficking Housing Program, Permanent Supportive Housing Program, Scattered Site Housing Program, Homeless Prevention and Diversion Program and Rapid Rehousing Program.
+As lead agency for the Northwest Continuum of Care, Hospitality House is the point of entry for homeless housing services for seven rural North Carolina mountain counties (Watauga, Ashe, Wilkes, Alleghany, Avery, Mitchell, and Yancey).
+Hospitality House provides Night by Night Shelter, Emergency Housing, Family Housing, Domestic Violence & Human Trafficking Transitional Housing, Domestic Violence & Human Trafficking Rapid Rehousing, Housing, Permanent Supportive Housing, Scattered Site Housing, Homeless Prevention, Street Outreach, Wilkes Opioid Recovery Support Housing and Rapid Rehousing programs.

 Emergency Housing is comprised of two dorms for men and two dorms for women that house a total of 24 residents with a potential for eight overflow beds.
 The dedicated service coordinator counsels each client, evaluating their homeless situation, guiding them through the steps to begin rebuilding their lives while providing the structure of accountability they need to be successful.
 To stay in the Emergency Housing one must provide verification of homelessness.